 We provide access to world-class research infrastructure through research institutes and centres hosted at the University, specialising in fields such as renewable energy, innovative materials and semiconductor sensors.

-Our research leaders also teach our students the fundamentals of physics, passing on their expertise and passion for the subject.
+Our research leaders teach our students the fundamentals of physics, passing on their expertise and passion for the subject.
 Through our public engagement and outreach activities, we inspire the next generation of scientists and engineers.

-The personal attention we offer to each student, including a network of academic advisors and our open-door policy, through which all academics can be approached in an informal way, underlines our commitment to help each and every student to succeed in their studies and enjoy their time in the Department.
+The personal attention we offer to each student, including a network of academic advisors and our open-door policy, through which all academics can be approached in an informal way, underlines our commitment to help each and every student to succeed in their studies and enjoy their time in our Department.

 We work closely with our student-led Physics Society to continuously enhance the overall student experience.